-There are two conventions to define height of Binary Tree
+There are two conventions to define the height of a Binary Tree

-1) Number of nodes on longest path from root to the deepest node.
+1) Number of nodes on the longest path from the root to the deepest node.

-2) Number of edges on longest path from root to the deepest node.
+2) Number of edges on the longest path from the root to the deepest node.

 In this post, the first convention is followed.
 For example, height of the below tree is 3.

-Following is detailed algorithm to find level order traversal using queue.
+Following is a detailed algorithm to find level order traversal using a queue.

 Following is the implementation of above algorithm.

 Time Complexity: O(n) where n is number of nodes in given binary tree.